AdobeDocs/analytics-2.0-apis/bulk-ingestion.md

 Some customers prefer the Query String method because they are adapting an existing data collection system to Analytics and already have processes that generate query strings.
 Changing this process is easier for them as opposed to creating a new extraction system that will generate CSV files in a new format.
 Other customers have tools that can more easily generate CSV files.

-> NOTE: Adobe is still fully quantifying any performance overhead the Column-Based rows may have over the Query String.

 ### Query String Format

 The *"queryString"* column must have the values in its key/value pairs be fully URL encoded.
 This includes any multibyte characters included in the field.
 Its contents will be used in a URI GET or POST call to Analytics.
 When Bulk Ingestion submits a queryString row to Adobe Analytics, it will add the following param values if they are not present: